County of Tripoli: War with the Seljuk Empire

-As a vassal of the Kings of Jerusalem, Bertrand of Tripoli was drawn into war with the Seljuk Turks.
-In 1111, Mawdud ibn Altuntash, a Turkish military leader, campaigned against Antioch and Edessa.
-Bertrand of Tripoli and Baldwin I marched to defend the Christians in the north.
-In joining Tancred and the Count of Edessa at the Battle of Shaizar, their defence of the kingdom was successful.
+As a vassal of the kings of Jerusalem, Bertrand of Tripoli was drawn into war with the Seljuk Turks.
+In 1111, Mawdud, a Turkish military leader, campaigned against Antioch and Edessa.
+Count Bertrand of Tripoli and King Baldwin I of Jerusalem marched to defend the Christians in the north.
+In joining Prince Tancred of Galilee and Count Baldwin II of Edessa at the Battle of Shaizar, their defence of the kingdom was successful.